HowToSD/cremage/readme.md

 * Linux with NVIDIA GPU with at least 8GB of GPU memory
 * Microsoft Windows with NVIDIA GPU with at least 8GB of GPU memory
 * Silicon Mac

+Please note that some of the features require more GPU memory and are only available and or have been tested on Linux with CUDA.

 # Getting Started
 If you have not used any Stable Diffusion software, check out [Getting Started](docs/getting_started.md "View Getting Started") first.